 Users claim that a corrupted Windows Update file is to blame for the delayed boot issues that many Windows 10 users have encountered.
 You only need to utilize the Windows troubleshooter to resolve this issue.
 The tool should automatically fix any problems and corrupted files as soon as you launch it.

 Why do computers start slowly?

-When a computer starts up, programmes are loaded and remain active in memory.
+When a computer starts up, programs are loaded and remain active in memory.
 As a result, they are one of the key reasons why Windows boots slowly.
-You can speed up boot time by turning off the automatic loading of programmes you don’t frequently use.
-How to uninstall starter programmes and TSRs.
+You can speed up boot time by turning off the automatic loading of programs you don’t frequently use.
+How to uninstall starter programs and TSRs.

 How long should it take Windows 10 to start up?